ananth1996/improed-fmmds/README.md

 The gurobi optimizer can be used without a license for small datasets, but for larger datasets it is recommended to have an [academic licence](https://www.gurobi.com/academia/academic-program-and-licenses/).

 ### Cython
-This library uses Cython to parallelize several utility functions.
+This library uses Cython to compile and parallelize several utility functions.

 Run the following command to build the module:
 ```bash